 The SOAR Institute (Student Opportunities for Achievement and Resources) on the Martin Campus offers programs and services to develop and strengthen the skills students need to be academically successful.
 SOAR provides free tutoring in mathematics, English, and other subjects.
 SOAR Tutoring Services is a nationally certified program.
 SOAR has computers available with Internet and common software access.
 These services are offered on a first-come, first-serve basis.
-SOAR employs navigators, specially trained advisors, who assist students placing into one or more developmental classes.
 The SOAR Institute is located on the Martin Campus in Room 2456.
 Food, drink, and cell phone usage are prohibited.
 For more information, contact the SOAR Institute at 205.391.2984 or email soarinstitute@sheltonstate.edu.